inspetor/inspetor-php/README.md

 // Calling an instance of Model
   $inspetor_session = $inspetor->getInspetorSession();

-// Filling model with company data
+// Filling model with session data
   $inspetor_session->setId("123");
   $inspetor_session->setDatetime(1562934682); // it's the date of that event session in unix timestamp format ?>